filsan95/Project-LYNX_Tutorial/README.md

 	  ```
 	  lynx <insert web address or website name>
 	  ```
-     Alternatively,
+     Alternatively, run the line below and press 'g' on your keyboard to make a search.
+For instance, you can visit Duck Duck Go or Google simply by typing in Duck Duck Go or Google after the 'URL to open:' prompt.

 	  ```
 	  lynx
 	  ```

-# Then press 'g' on your keyboard to make a search, for instance you can visit Duck Duck Go or Google simply by typing in Duck Duck Go or Google
+## Granting Cookie Access
+One reoccuring issue you will encountered is a series of prompts asking for permission on cookies for every search.
+This is because most website on the modern web use cookies, and the default setting for LYNX is to disable cookies.
+To permanantly enable cookies,